 Phone: 867-667-5268 or toll free in Yukon: 1-800-661-0408, ext.
 5268.

-- Our staff will let you know if you are eligible when you apply.
+- Our staff will let you know if you're eligible when you apply.

-We have temporarily suspended drop-in front-counter services to respect physical distancing measures.
-We are encouraging clients to do as much of their branch business online or by phone, when possible.
-When that is not possible, we ask you to make an appointment.
+We're encouraging clients to do as much of their branch business online or by phone, when possible.

 For questions about applying for the seniors' tax deferment email firstname.lastname@example.org or phone: 867-667-5268 or toll free in Yukon: 1-800-661-0408, ext.
 5268.